awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. On the **Create package** page, enter a name for your package\.
 Package names can contain letters, numbers, periods, dashes, and underscores\.
 The name should be generic enough to apply to all versions of the package attachments, but specific enough to identify the purpose of the package\.

 1. \(Optional\) For **Version name**, enter a version name\.
-Version names can be a maximum of 512 characters, and cannot contain special characters\.
+Version names can be a maximum of 512 characters, and can't contain special characters\.

 1. For **Location**, choose a bucket by using the bucket name and prefix or by using the bucket URL\.

 1. For **Upload software**, choose **Add software**, and then browse for installable software files with `.rpm`, `.msi`, or `.deb` extensions\.
 If the file name contains spaces, the upload fails\.
 You can upload more than one software file in a single action\.

 1. For **Target platform**, verify that the target operating system platform shown for each installable file is correct\.
-If the operating system shown is not correct, choose the correct operating system from the drop\-down list\.
+If the operating system shown isn't correct, choose the correct operating system from the drop\-down list\.

    For the **Simple** package creation workflow, because you upload each installable file only once, extra steps are required to instruct Distributor to target a single file at multiple operating systems\.
 For example, if you upload an installable software file named `Logtool_v1.1.1.rpm`, you must change some defaults in the **Simple** workflow to target the same software at both Amazon Linux and Ubuntu operating systems\.
 When targeting multiple platforms, do one of the following\.
    + Use the **Advanced** workflow instead, zip each installable file into a \.zip file before you begin, and manually author the manifest so that one installable file can be targeted at multiple operating system platforms or versions\.
 For more information, see [Create a package \(advanced\)](#distributor-working-with-packages-create-adv)\.